MariamHasanat/time-wise-ui/README.md

 You should run the backend side in this repo [https://github.com/MariamHasanat/time-wise-api]
 ### Connect Client side with Server side
-Do not forget to create `.env` file and write this line `TOKEN_KEY = clockify` to connect the frontend side with the server side.
+Do not forget to create `.env` file and write the password to connect the frontend side with the server side. to get the password plz contact me using the email `201011@ppu.edu.ps`
 ### Login Page
 ![login page](image.png)